PHACDataHub/git_github_intro/class1.md

 some of which may be inconsistent with each other and need to be reconciled.
 [Git](https://git-scm.com/about) is software that allows you to perform version control.
 [GitHub](https://help.github.com/en/github) is website for publishing and sharing projects that are tracked using Git.
-Git and GitHub are a very popular set of tools used by both academic and commercial organizations, and correspondingly, have well-developed help documentation and a large community of users to assist in their use.
+Git and GitHub are a very popular set of tools used by government, academic and commercial organizations, and correspondingly, have well-developed help documentation and a large community of users to assist in their use.
+At PHAC and Health Canada, we also have access to Azure DevOps, which is a comparable tool and can be utilized for work that involves code and/or data that needs to reside on Protected B-certified infrastrucutre.

 This class will give you a basic introduction to the general Git workflow to track changes to files.
 There are many additional resources available online through [GitHub](https://help.github.com/en/github) to help you along the way.